Pac-Man World 2

-is a video game by Namco USA for the Xbox, GameCube, and PlayStation 2, released in 2002.
-A version of the game for Microsoft Windows was released in 2004, and an isometric sidescroller was made for the Game Boy Advance in 2005.
-The game is a sequel to Pac-Man World (1999).
-The game is a platform game, where the player controls Pac-Man in a 3D platforming environment, though six worlds.
-In 2005, a sequel, Pac-Man World 3, was released.
+is a 2002 3D platform game developed and published by Namco Hometek for the Xbox, GameCube, and PlayStation 2.
+A version of the game for Microsoft Windows was released in 2004, and an abridged version for the Game Boy Advance was released in 2005.
+The game is a sequel to Pac-Man World (1999), and sees Pac-Man on a quest to retrieve the stolen Golden Fruit and stop the ancient ghost Spooky from terrorizing Pac-Land.
+The game received mixed reviews from critics, who praised its level design and soundtrack but criticized its camera system.